robin-kim-0/DeepField-PQO/README.md

 ### Step 1.
 Choose the AMI we shared

 - Click “Launch instance” in EC2 console
-- Type "Walrus" in the search box and select it.
+- Type "DeepField-PQO" in the search box and select it.

 ### Step 2.
 Choose g4dn.2xlarge instance